bradfrost/atomic-design/chapter-1.md

 {% include figure.html src="../images/content/devices.jpg" caption="These are just some of the connected devices we need to worry about.” %}

 Like it or not, this multi-device universe is now our reality.
-It was hard enough to get our Web pages to display consistently in a handful of desktop browsers, but we’re now responsible for ensuring our web experiences look and function beautifully on a host of smartphones, tablets, phablets, netbooks, notebooks, desktops, TVs, game consoles, and more.
+It was hard enough to get our Web pages to display consistently in a handful of desktop browsers, but we’re now tasked with ensuring our web experiences look and function beautifully on a plethora of smartphones, tablets, phablets, netbooks, notebooks, desktops, TVs, game consoles, and more.

-In order to maintain our sanity, we need to take a step back and  break this giant responsibility into smaller, more manageable  chunks.
+In order to address this reality while maintaining our sanity, it’s absolutely necessary for us to take a step back and break these giant responsibilities into smaller, more manageable  chunks.

-Modularity is rearing its head across all aspects of the Web creation process, affecting strategy, process, content, design, and development.
+And that’s exactly what folks are doing.
+The spirit of modularity is weaving its way into every aspect of the Web creation process, and is having profound effects on organizations’ strategy, process, content, design, and development.

-### Strategy
+### A manageable strategy
-- Not another redesign.
-Moving away from monolithic redesigns that bulldozes everything
-- Jared Spool’s escalator of acquired knowledge
-- Minimum viable prodcuts
+Every organization is finally realizing that bulldozing their entire website and replacing it with the a New and Shiny™ website every three-to-six years isn’t (and never was) a sustainable solution.

+Out with the old!
+In with the new!
+But even before the launch-party confetti is swept up, organizations are.
+What’s more, monolight Jared Spool calls this the “escalator of acquired knowledge”, and these

+Eventually, these monolithic redesigns leave organizations paralyzed, unable to make changes to respond to user feedback.
+All the while their users get angrier and angrier as they’re forced to endure an increasingly-creaky, broken experience.

+Taking cues from the smaller, leaner startup world, even massive organizations are inimum viable products

-### Process
+### An iterative process
+If I had a quarter for every time I heard some stakeholder say “We’re trying to be more Agile,” I’d be on a beach in Maui instead of writing this book.

+While

-- The rise of “agile” as an effective [](http://cognition.happycog.com/article/diy-process)
+The rise of “agile” as an effective Brett Harned explains brilliantly [](http://cognition.happycog.com/article/diy-process)
-- Talk about stories rather than pages
+- Talk about stories rather than templates,

 - Chapter 4 will discuss what an effective pattern-based process and workflow looks like.

+### Team Chunk:
+Karen McGrane

-### Visual Design
+### Visually repaired
 Visual designers are summoning their knowledge of effective brand identity, where  systems.
 Visual design: Samantha Warren - style tiles, Dan Mall - element collages, Andy Clarke “design atmosphere”: color, typography, texture.

 ### Code
 Code: Object oriented programming influencing CSS architecture, [JavaScript patterns](http://addyosmani.com/resources/essentialjsdesignpatterns/book/), web components,

-### Evolving deliverables

 ### UI Design
 > We’re not designing pages, we’re designing systems of components. <cite>[Stephen Hay](http://bradfrost.com/blog/mobile/bdconf-stephen-hay-presents-responsive-design-workflow/)</cite>